 ANA HOLDINGS Financial Results

-- •Quarterly results showed significant declines, reflecting the impact of the Coronavirus （COVID-19） pandemic and resulting travel restrictions which led to the suspension of select flights and ended with net loss of 108.8 billion yen.
+- •Due to the global impact of the Coronavirus (COVID-19) outbreak and resulting worldwide travel restrictions that led to the suspension of select flights, the first six months of the fiscal year results showed significant declines and ended with a net loss of 188.4 billion yen.

 - 1. International Passenger Service (ANA)

-- ・In international passenger services, both passenger numbers and revenue decreased significantly year-on-year.
-This was due to the substantial decline in passenger demand as a result of the strengthening and continuation of immigration restrictions worldwide due to the spread of COVID-19.
+- ・In the international passenger services, both passenger numbers and revenue decreased significantly year on year.
+This was due to continuation of the substantial decline in passenger demand from April onward due to the continuation of immigration restrictions in countries worldwide caused by the effects of COVID-19.